NBA Rumors: Hassan Whiteside Gives Ambitious Prediction In His First Season With Trail Blazers

 “There’s scrimmages we have where I have six, seven assists like that,” Whiteside said.
 “I got Dame (Lillard) and CJ (McCollum) — them guys can shoot.
 All I have to do is give them the ball for an easy assist.
 It’s so much … it’s so different.
 You are going to see.
 You are going to see.
 Keep this interview.”

-The Trail Blazers only traded for Hassan Whiteside so that they could have a temporary starting center while waiting for Jusuf Nurkic fully recovers from injury.
+The Trail Blazers only traded for Hassan Whiteside so that they could have a temporary starting center while waiting for Jusuf Nurkic to fully recover from injury.
 However, if Whiteside manages to put his words into actions about averaging “triple-double with assists,” he has a strong chance of keeping the starting spot even if Nurkic returns.
 If he struggles and becomes cancer in the locker room, the Trail Blazers may consider moving Whiteside before the 2020 February NBA trade deadline.